-- Private companies whose main activity, as well as their project role, is solely limited to supporting actions (project coordination, management, communication, etc) cannot be involved as project partners.
-Indeed, their participation could fall within the scope of public procurement, and usually do not contribute to the overall project activities. - Compliance with this requirement will be checked during the quality assessment of each project proposal and in the framework of partnership relevance and transnationality analysis. - If such a situation happens, the result of JS analysis held during the assessment phase would be presented to the Programme Committee and could lead to the exclusion of the concerned partner. - Only legal person with legal capacity can participate to a project as beneficiary of the Interreg funds, physical persons cannot take part in a project as project partner.
+- Private companies whose main activity, including their role in the project, is solely limited to supporting actions (project coordination, management, communication, etc) cannot be involved as project partners.
+Indeed, their participation could fall within the scope of public procurement, and usually do not contribute to the overall project activities. - Compliance with this requirement will be checked during the quality assessment of each project proposal and through the partnership relevance and transnationality analysis. - If such a situation happens, the result of the JS analysis held during the assessment phase would be presented to the Programme Committee and could lead to the exclusion of the concerned partner. - Only a legal person with legal capacity can participate in a project as beneficiary of the Interreg funds, physical persons cannot take part in a project as project partner.